GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 ## Overview

-**Purpose**:  Save new Capital PO Items for a specific District, and pulls in existing Capital PO information.
+**Purpose**:  Save new Capital PO Items for a specific District, and pull in existing Capital PO information.

 **Filter Options**: